genomic-medicine-sweden/nallo/docs/usage.md

 Turned off with `--skip_repeat_calling`.

+#### Paralogs annotation

+This subworkflow depends on the the mapping and paralogs calling (Paraphase) subworkflows.
+No additional files are required, but a rule-file for _Paraphrase_ is recommended if you want to be able to flag values.
+For more information and example files, see https://github.com/Clinical-Genomics/paraphrase.

+!!!warning

+    Only GRCh38 is supported.

+Turned off with `--skip_annotate_paralogs`.

 #### Repeat annotation

 This subworkflow relies on the alignment, SNV calling, phasing and repeat calling subworkflows.
 It requires the following additional files: